 - AWS DynamoDB: Amazon DynamoDB is a key-value and document database that delivers single-digit millisecond performance at any scale.
 It's a fully managed, multiregion, multimaster, durable database with built-in security, backup and restore, and in-memory caching for internet-scale applications.
 DynamoDB can handle more than 10 trillion requests per day and can support peaks of more than 20 million requests per second.

 - Redis: Redis is an in-memory data structure database.
 It implements a distributed, in-memory key-value database with optional durability.
-Redis supports different kinds of data structures including, but not limited to, strings, lists, maps, sets, streams.
+Redis supports different kinds of data structures including strings, lists, maps, sets, streams.
 Redis provides many other features like transactions, pub/sub, Lua scripting and more.
 It is written in ANSI C and can be deployed in Linux and OS X environments.
+Learn more.

 - Google Cloud Bigtable: Google Cloud Bigtable is a fast, easily-scalable and reliable NoSQL database.
 As per Google, it can store data up to petabytes of scale and offers sub-10ms latency.
 Cloud Bigtable is ideal for modern workloads where the data is huge and low-latency is important like IoT, Financial markets etc. Bigtable is designed with machine learning and big data in mind and provides easy integration with open source big data tools like hadoop.
 However Bigtable is more suitable for developing applications as compared to analyzing data.